 Many people blindly apply for life insurance, thinking they can apply anywhere.

-Once the carrier receives your application, it starts a process called “underwriting”.
+Once the carrier receives your application, it starts a review process called “underwriting”.

 During the underwriting process, the carrier basically assesses if you are an insurable risk.

-If you are healthy, with no or minor health conditions, then likely the carrier easily approves you.
+If you are in good health, with no or minor health conditions, then likely the carrier easily approves you.